MP critical of Kajil Devi drowning death report delay

 Cotswold District Council said a "detailed report" would be released in the "near future" but it was unable to say how soon that would be.

-An inquest, held in 2012 into Kajil's death, ruled it was accidental.'No answers'
+An inquest, held in 2012 into Kajil's death, ruled it was accidental.

 The council said it had begun compiling its safety report "since the tragic death in July 2010" and following the inquest had "continued its detailed investigation".